Skip to main content

 Estimated principal & interest

-Balanced path · This option has a modest upfront cost while keeping the payment near the middle of the available options.
+Balanced path · This option provides a modest lender credit while keeping the payment near the middle of the available options.

 Estimates only.
 Not a Loan Estimate, not an approval, not a commitment to lend.
 Final rate, APR, payment, and cash-to-close depend on verified credit, income, assets, property, loan program, lock date, lender conditions, and actual third-party fees.
 The Mortgage Expert · NMLS 2412313 · Equal Housing Opportunity.